Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides an intuitive interface for working with the competing risk endpoints.
 The package wraps the 'cmprsk' package, and exports functions for univariate cumulative incidence estimates and competing risk regression.
 Methods follow those introduced in Fine and Gray (1999) .

-fishMod — by Scott D. Foster, 9 months ago
+fishMod — by Scott D. Foster, a year ago

 Fits Poisson-Sum-of-Gammas GLMs, Tweedie GLMs, and Delta Log-Normal Models